-Aphids are the worst enemy of every gardener, as they can absolutely wreak havoc on a garden in they are left to their own devices.
+Aphids are the worst enemy of every gardener, as they can absolutely wreak havoc on a garden if they are left to their own devices.
 However, they are just as dangerous to the rest of the yard, as well.
 Aphids are small light-green insects that are surprisingly resistant to changes in climate, and can multiply across a yard of plants, in no time!
-Here are some different strategies that you can use to get rid of aphids, or prevent them before they even get there…
+Here are some different strategies that you can use to get rid of aphids, or to prevent them before they even get there.

 Use cold water